wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-solve-problems/includes/create-calculations-scale-measure.md

-In this unit, you’ll create a disconnected table (a table that isn’t related to other tables) that stores scaling options.
+In this unit, you'll create a disconnected table (a table that isn't related to other tables) that stores scaling options.
 Options will allow report consumers to scale measures to the hundreds, thousands, or millions.

 ## Task 1: Create a disconnected table

-Download and open the Adventure Works DW 2020 M09.pbix file.
+Download and open the **[Adventure Works DW 2020 M09.pbix](https://TODO)** file.

 To create the disconnected table, on the **Home** ribbon tab, from inside the **Data** group, select **Enter data**.